thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 .. |window_type_caption| replace::

   Impact of the sinc window type on lateral *SNRe*.
-Statistically significant differences were not observed along the axial direction. a) TM phantom lateral *SNRe* with no regularization, b) TM phantom lateral *SNRe* with regularization, c) simulation lateral *SNRe* with no regularization, and d) simulation lateral *SNRe* with regularization.
+Statistically significant differences were not observed along the axial direction. a) lateral *SNRe* with no regularization.  b) lateral *SNRe* with regularization.

 The significance of the window type on the lateral *SNRe* is displayed in
 |window_type_plot|.
 No significant impact was observed in the axial direction,